-Known as il consiero, this mixed meat ragu from Vicenza in Veneto is a really interesting sauce that actually changes with the seasons.
-In this version, gargati with spring ragu, the sauce is made of lardo and 3 white meats, as well as fresh peas and asparagus!
+Known as il consiero, this mixed meat ragu from Vicenza in Veneto is a really interesting pasta sauce that actually changes with the seasons.
+In this version, gargati with spring ragu, the sauce is made of lardo (cured pork fatback) and 3 white meats, as well as fresh peas and asparagus!
+A great spring pasta recipe!

 Gargati con il consiero.

-There is no set recipe for il consiero ragu!
-This is a sauce that comes from farming and peasant traditions and was invented to use up leftover meat.
-The meat was enriched with strictly seasonal vegetables.
+There is no actual set recipe for il consiero ragu!
+This is a pasta sauce that comes from farming and peasant traditions and was invented to use up leftover meats.
+The mixed meat ragu was enriched with lots of seasonal vegetables.

 A recipe for all seasons.

-In spring, Il consiero was made with white meat, often from the farmyard, such as duck, goose, chicken or turkey.
-In autumn, beef and red meats were used.
-And in winter, they preferred meats that were even heavier and more fatty, such as sausages, pancetta and even a few pieces of game.
+In spring, Il consiero was made with white meat, often from the farmyard; such as duck, goose, chicken or turkey.
+In autumn, they used beef and red meats.
+And in winter, people preferred meats that were even heavier and more fatty, such as sausages, pancetta and even a few pieces of game.

 A spring version of gargati con il consiero.

 This version of Il consiero, which I have called gargati with spring ragu, is made with lardo, chicken, pork and veal.
-Nowadays people make this recipe with fresh meat.
+Nowadays people make this mixed meat ragu recipe with fresh meat.
 But, I think it can be made with leftover meat too!
 The veggies I used are fresh peas and fresh asparagus.
-Both these vegetables are just in season now.
-Both are important crops in the area where I live.
+Both these vegetables are just in season now and are important crops in the area where I live.
 In fact, I actually have peas growing in my garden.
 However, this year we planted them late and they won’t be ready till May.

 There are many recipes for peas or asparagus here in Veneto.
-Both are used in traditional risotto recipes as well as with pasta.
-Check out my recipe for fusilli with asparagus and pasta with peas and pancetta.
+Venetians use them in traditional risotto recipes as well as with pasta.
+Check out my recipe for fusilli with asparagus and pasta with peas and pancetta. (links below).

 The most traditional pasta for this spring ragu, or il consiero, is gargati.
 This pasta is unique to Veneto and not found in other regions.
 Gargati is short fresh egg pasta tubes originally made with a hand operated pasta extruder called a bigolaro.
 The same tool was used to make bigoli, an ancient pasta also particular to the Veneto region and still very popular here.
 Gargati pasta is less popular but is particularly traditional in Vicenza and Treviso.
-You can read more about gargati and the bigolaro if you click here.
+You can read more about this pasta and the bigolaro on my gargati post.

 Of course you can use other pasta for this gargati with spring ragu recipe.
 Since gargati is pasta tubes, I would suggest using other smallish tubes such as ditali, sedani, elbow macaroni or even penne.